Florence Kiplagat: Career

 Kiplagat studied at the Sirgoech Secondary School in Iten and she hoped to get a scholarship in the United States.
 She failed to get a scholarship, but had a successful start for her running career.
 She won the silver medal in 5000 m at the 2006 World Junior Championships.
 At the 2007 World Cross Country Championships she finished fifth in the senior race, while the Kenyan team of which she was a part won the silver medal in the team competition.

 She was out of activity in 2008 after becoming a mother.
-After the motherhood, she started the collaboration with the Italian Coach Renato Canova, which produced great results, continuing today.
+After motherhood, she started the collaboration with the Italian Coach Renato Canova, which has produced great results, to this day.
 She made comeback in early 2009 by winning the Elgoibar Cross Country and Cross Internacional de Itálica meetings in Spain.
 She won the women race at the 2009 IAAF World Cross Country Championships ahead of compatriot Linet Masai.
 She became the second Kenyan to win the long race at the World Cross Country Championships, the first one was Hellen Chepngeno, who won in 1994.
 On 14 June 2009 she finished 2nd in the 10,000 m race in Utrecht.
 Kiplagat's time, 30:11.53 was a Kenyan record.
 The previous national record (30:26.50), was set by Linet Masai at the 2008 Olympics.

 Florence Kiplagat did not defend her world cross-country title in 2010, as she was recovering from an injury.
 She made her debut over the half marathon distance in September 2010 and managed to win first time, beating Peninah Arusei to the Lille Half Marathon title with a time of 1:07:40.
 This was enough to gain selection for the 2010 IAAF World Half Marathon Championships and she defeated Dire Tune in the final stages of the race to take the women's world title in only her second outing over the distance.
 She also led Kenya to another world team title alongside Arusei, her Lille rival.
 Having taken global titles in cross country and road running, she stated her intention to focus on reaching the podium on the track at the 2011 World Championships in Athletics and the 2012 London Olympics.
 She ran in the 15K race at the Zevenheuvelenloop and was runner-up to Genet Getaneh, but at the Sapporo Half Marathon she continued her undefeated streak over that distance.